Using an employer of record in Canada

 2) How much does an Employer of Record in Canada cost?

 Most Canada EORs charge a monthly fee per employee.
-The average monthly fee for standard Employer of record services in Canada per employee ranges from around $400 to $800+ depending on the provider.
-For instance, Payoneer WFMโ€™s Employer of record services in Canada starts from USD 199/month per employee.
+The average monthly fee for standard Employer of record services in Canada per employee varies depending on the provider and service scope.
+For instance, Payoneer Workforce Management’s Employer of record services in Canada start from USD 199/month per employee, depending on services and location.

 3) Are there PEOs in Canada?

-Yes, there are PEOs in Canada and they offer HR and payroll services to businesses with a local legal entity in Canada.
+Yes, there are PEOs in Canada, and they offer HR and payroll services to businesses with a local legal entity in Canada.

 Disclaimer